dalyIsaac/Whim/docs/docs/plugins/focus-indicator.md

 The <xref:Whim.FocusIndicator.FocusIndicatorPlugin> adds a border around the current window which Whim has tracked as having focus.
 Various options can be configured using the <xref:Whim.FocusIndicator.FocusIndicatorConfig>.

 > [!WARNING]
 > The focus may remain on a window despite the focus shifting to an untracked window (e.g., the Start Menu).
-This depends on the config option <xref:Whim.IRouterManager.RouteToActiveWorkspace>.
+This depends on the config option <xref:Whim.IRouterManager.RouterOptions>.

 ![Focus indicator demo](../../images/focus-indicator-demo.gif)